 We desire our students to know and love God with all their heart and mind.

 Today’s typical classroom teaches students that human beings are products of probability.
-It is naturally common for graduates of this philosophy of education to focus on maximizing their own achievements and pursing their dreams.
+It is naturally common for graduates of this philosophy of education to focus on maximizing their own achievements and pursuing their dreams.
 At Covenant, we teach students about something far greater than themselves.
 Our desire is for students to know and love God with all their heart and mind and to do everything “to Glorify God and Enjoy Him Forever.”

 Christ Over All